3 Ingredient Sponge Cake – Biskvit

 - 3/4 cups all purpose flour sifted

-- For easier cleanup line a 8 inch round cake pan with foil and spray the bottom, not the sides, with cooking spray.
+For easier cleanup line a round 8-inch cake pan (2 inches tall) with foil and spray the bottom, not the sides, with cooking spray.
+If you do not have a 2 inch tall baking pan, use two 8 inch round pans with 1 1/2 inch tall sides.

-- Pour the batter into the baking pan, then grab both sides of the pan and swirl the pan in circular motion back and forth several times.
-Wrap the baking pan with wet baking strips if you have them and place in preheated to 350F oven for about 30-35 minutes.
+Pour the batter into the baking pan, then grab both sides of the pan and swirl the pan in a circular motion back and forth gently several times.
+Wrap the baking pan with wet baking strips if you have them and place in preheated to 350°F oven for about 30-35 minutes.

-- Remove from the oven and allow to cool inside the pan for about 30 minutes.
-Unpeel the foil and cool completely on a cooling rack.
+Remove from the oven and allow to cool inside the pan for about 30 minutes.
+Now peel the foil off and cool completely on a cooling rack.

 Hashtag your photos #LetTheBakingBeginBlog so I can see your creations and for a chance to be featured!